aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/vs2022/PowertoolsFunction/template/src/BlueprintBaseName.1/Readme.md

-# AWS Lambda Function Project with Lambda Powertools
+# AWS Lambda Function Project with Powertools for AWS Lambda (.NET)

 This starter project consists of: